The Founder’s Journey:

 It was survival.

-If I hadn’t made that choice, I wasn’t coming back from that trip.
+If I hadn’t made that choice, I wouldn’t have come back from that trip.

 "Behind me was a dead dream.
 Ahead of me was an option I refused to take.
 Or—I could build something entirely new from the ground up.”